Truc4/StreamPlusBizhawkClient/README.md

 ## StreamPlusBizhawk Client Application

-For the client to connect to the server you will need to set up the config.json file
+*For the client application to work the port must be port forwarded* For the client to connect to the server you will need to set up the config.json file

 ### Config

 In the config.json file you will see channel and token.
 The channel and token are listen on the extensions configuration page.
-Copy and paste them into the proper spots in the config.json file
+Copy and paste them into the proper spots in the config.json file.
+You must also choose and portforward a port.

 ## Bizhawk